 An IP address is a unique string of numbers associated with different devices, including computers and smartphones.
 We don’t typically have to know or remember the string of numbers that form IP addresses because they’re converted to domain names using a domain name system server (DNS server).

-For example, plugging www.amazon.com into a browser will work rather than having to use 205.251.250.0 or another IP address.
+For example, plugging www.amazon.com into a browser will work rather than using 205.251.250.0 or another IP address.

 What is a static IP address?

-A static IP address is an address that doesn’t change.
-If a device has a static address, it means its unique number should always be the same.
+A static IP is an address that doesn’t change.
+If a device has a static address, its unique number should always be the same.

 It’s common for a device to receive an IP address from an internet service provider (ISP) when you connect to the internet.
-But whether a device receives a static or dynamic IP address depends on the situation and your ISP.
+However, whether a device gets a static IP or dynamic IP address depends on the situation and your ISP.

 Static IP address pros